-- In the Split card, do one of the following: - To remove a single split marker, click S above the split marker you want to remove. - To remove all split marker, click Reset.
+- In the Split card, do one of the following:

+- To remove all split marker, click Reset.
 Recommended split markers will not be removed and any removed recommended split markers will be added back to the template.
 You must remove these individually.